BellevueDSCLoyd/DSC540/README.md

 The [folder](data/) containing the three CSV files is a part of this repository.

-_The exoplanet function wrapper used by the nasapy is deprecated by a change at [Cal Tech](https://exoplanetarchive.ipac.caltech.edu)_
+_The exoplanet function wrapper used by the nasapy module is [deprecated](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/nstedAPI/nph-nstedAPI?table=exoplanets) by a change at [Cal Tech](https://exoplanetarchive.ipac.caltech.edu)_

 ## EDA